nikitasilaparasetty/10-Minute-Programs-for-Python-Beginners/README.md

+OS Used: Mac
+Python Version Used: Python 3
+(Some lines of code may change depending on the OS and the Python version that you use.)

 PROJECT - 1

 This Python Program will enable you to count the number of words in a web page, to print out the top 'n' most frequently used words, and also to find the number of times a particular word appears on the page.